WhitakerLab/whitakerlab.github.io/_posts/blog/2017-05-26-The-Hitchhikers-Guide-to-Brain-Networks-in-Python.md

 share: true
 ---

 Brain Networks in Python is a [github repository](https://github.com/WhitakerLab/BrainNetworksInPython) to make available the python code WhitakerLab uses to analyse structural covariance brain networks.
-In this blog I would like to explain a little about what it does; how to use it; and why one might be interested in structural covariance brain networks.
+In this blog I would like to explain a little about what it does and how to use it.

-## Why Structural Covariance Networks?

 ## Setting up
 To use Brain Networks in Python yourself I recommend cloning the [github repository](https://github.com/WhitakerLab/BrainNetworksInPython).
-It contains some example data and a Jupyter notebook to walk you through usage of the main functions.
+It contains some example data and a [Jupyter notebook](https://github.com/WhitakerLab/BrainNetworksInPython/blob/master/Example_JupyterNotebook.ipynb) to walk you through usage of the main functions.
+For instructions on which Python packages you will need installed, consult the git hub [wiki](https://github.com/WhitakerLab/BrainNetworksInPython/wiki/Getting-Started).

-## What Brain Networks in Python does
+## What does Brain Networks in Python do?

 In short, Brain networks in python deduces a structural covariance network from data on cortical thickness in 308 brain regions for a cohort of participants.

-### where does the data that goes in come from?

-Talk here a little bit about MRIs
+Once the network is created, Brain Networks in Python includes methods to study and produce figures of these networks.

-## Creating a Correlation Matrix
+### Creating a Correlation Matrix

 The corrmat_from_regional_measures wrapper does the initial processing of our data.
 We feed it a csv file of our cortical thickness measures, along with two text files; a list of the brain regions, and a list of cartesian coordinates for those regions.
 It outputs a correlation matrix of cortical thickness by brain region.
-There is a nice command in visualisation_commands.py to get a look at this matrix.
+There is a nice command in visualisation_commands.py to take a look at this matrix.

 > visualisation_commands.view_corr_mat(corrmat_file, corrmat_picture, cmap_name='gnuplot2')